Market

 Estimation of fair value

 The Company has obtained independent valuation of its flats located at Bandra West based on current prices in an active market for properties of similar nature.
-The fair values of such investment flats have been determined by an independent valuer as on 1st April 2016.
+The fair values of such investment flats have been determined by an independent valuer as on 1 April 2016.
 The main inputs used are the rental growth rates and a study of the micro market in discussion with industry experts.
 Resulting fair value estimate for investment property are included in level 2.
 Rest all investment properties are in accordance with the Ready Reckoner rates prescribed by the Government of Maharashtra for the purpose of levying stamp duty.
 The Independent Valuer has referred to the publications and government website for Ready Reckoner rates.
 Suitable adjustments have been made to account for availability of FSI in land parcels in Mumbai in accordance with the guidelines prescribed by the Department of Registrations and Stamps.
 Since the valuation is based on the published Ready Reckoner rates, the company has classified the same under Level 2.

 Terms and rights attached to equity shares

-The Company has one class of equity shares having a par value of Rs.
-5 per share.
+The Company has one class of equity shares having a par value of ' 5 per share.
 Each shareholder is eligible for one vote per share held.
 In the event of liquidation, the equity shareholders are eligible to receive the remaining assets of the Company after distribution of all preferential amounts, in proportion to shareholding.

 * Loan against property is secured against entire Commercial Property located at Sharyans Audeus, Survey No.41, Fun Republic Cinema, Off Veera Desai Road, Oshiwara Village, Andheri West, Mumbai 400053.
-EMI payable is Rs.
-4,186,960 (Sep-2015 to Aug-2018), Rs.
-4,443,901 (Sep-2018 to Aug-2021), Rs.
-5,179,413 (Sep-2021 to Sep-2025) and Rs.
-6,831,277 (Oct-2025 to Aug-2028).
+Repayable in 180 monthly installments.

-*** Term loan against property is secured against two flats of the Company by way mortage of the property located in Bandra West.
-Repayable in 120 monthly installments of Rs.
-5,37,225/-.
+** Term loan against property is secured against two flats of the Company by way mortage of the property located in Bandra West.
+Repayable in 120 monthly installments of ' 5,37,225/-.
+(June 2017 to July 2018) and ' 5,47,276/- (Aug-2018 to Oct 2027)

-(i) Defined contribution Plan
+(i) Defined Contribution Plan

 The Company's contributions to Defined Contribution Plans namely Employees Provident Fund and Employee's State Insurance Fund (under the provisions of the Employees' Provident Funds and Miscellaneous Provisions Act, 1952), which are Defined Contribution Plans, are charged to Statement of Profit and Loss on accrual basis.
 The obligation of the Company is limited to the amount contributed and it has no further contractual nor any constructive obligation.

-Amount of Rs.
-2,483,623 (Previous year : Rs.
-7,457,795 ) is recognised as expense and included in the above Note 27
+Amount of ' 1,897,272 (Previous year : ' 1,508,982) is recognised as expense and included in the above Note 24

-(ii) Post Employment Obligations:
+(ii) Post Employment Obligations

-Gratuity : The Company provides for gratuity for employees as per the Payment of Gratuity Act, 1972.
+Gratuity : The Company provides gratuity for employees as per the Payment of Gratuity Act, 1972.
 Employees who are in continuous service for a period of 5 years are eligible for gratuity.
-The amount of gratuity payable on retirement/termination is the employees last drawn basic salary per month computed proportionately for 15 days salary multiplied for the number of years of service.
+The amount of gratuity payable on retirement/ termination is the employees last drawn basic salary per month computed proportionately for 15 days salary multiplied for the number of years of service.
 The gratuity plan is a funded plan and it is recognised by the Income-tax authorities and administered through LIC.
 Liability for Gratuity is provided on the basis of Valuations, as at Balance Sheet date, carried out by an independent actuary.

-The above sensitivity analyses is based on a change in an assumption while holding all other assumptions constant.
+The above sensitivity analysis is based on a change in an assumption while holding all other assumptions constant.
 In practice, this is unlikely to occur, and changes in some of the assumptions may be correlated.
 When calculating the sensitivity of the defined benefit obligation to significant actuarial assumptions the same method (present value of the defined benefit obligation calculated with the projected unit credit method at the end of the reporting period) has been applied as when calculating the defined benefit liability recognised in the balance sheet.

 The methods and types of assumptions used in preparing the sensitivity analysis did not change compared to the prior period.

-Expected contributions to post employment benefit plan for the year ending March 31, 2018 is Rs.
-10 Lakhs (March 31, 2017 : Rs.
-10 Lakhs and April 1, 2016: Rs.
-30 Lakhs)
+Expected contributions to post employment benefit plan for the year ending 31 March, 2023 is ' 25 Lakhs (31 March, 2022: ' 20 Lakhs)

 (iii) Other Long Term Benefit Plans:

 Compensated absences : The leave obligations cover the Company's liability for earned leave.
-The amount of provision of Rs.
-(2,981,496) (March 31, 2017: Rs.
-1,584,376, April 1, 2016: Rs.
-865,884)
+The amount of provision of ' 1,47,092 (March 31,2022: ' (330,043))

 Liability for Leave Obligation is provided on the basis of Valuations, as at Balance Sheet date, carried out by an independent actuary.